Multi-device sessions

 1

 Each client has a clientId that identifies it across the session.
-Set the client ID through Ably token authentication to ensure it's verified and can't be spoofed:
+Set the client ID through Ably token authentication so it is verified and cannot be spoofed:

 1